laictype/Gest_Open/README.md

 The typeface consists of *Latin* script and 1430 glyphs in total.

 To test the typeface and see specimen [have a look here](https://laic.pl/gest).

+### Download
+Fonts files available for us are located in the "Fonts" folder.
+Production files are available in the "Source" folder.

+#### Acknowledgment
+The structure of files and the idea itself is inspired by [Velvetyne Type Foundry](https://www.velvetyne.fr/)